ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int = 1
 ```

 This function operates not just on lists of integers but on any kind of list.
 It is a polymorphic function.
-Its type indicates input of type `'a list` where `'a` is type variable standing for any type.
+Its type indicates input of type `'a list` where `'a` is a type variable standing for any type.
 The empty list pattern `[]` can be of any element type.
 So the `_ :: v` pattern, as the value at the head of the list, is irrelevant because the `_` pattern indicates it is not inspected.
 Since both patterns must be of the same type, the typing algorithm infers the `'a list -> int` type.

 #### Defining a Higher-Order Function